Pay less import duty and VAT when re-importing goods to the UK

 Form C&E 1158 (PDF, 102KB)

-If you are moving goods from Northern Ireland to Great Britain or, from either Great Britain or Northern Ireland to the EU, you may be able to provide alternative evidence of export to claim the relief when returning your goods to Great Britain.
+You may be able to provide alternative evidence of export, to claim the relief when returning your goods to Great Britain if you are moving goods from:

 Alternative evidence

-Alternative evidence which clearly confirms the previous export of those goods and their duty status at export (that is goods in free circulation, products of an inward processing operation or end-use goods) will be considered.
+• their duty status at export (that is goods in free circulation, products of an inward processing operation or end-use goods).

-If the goods are readily identifiable and duty status is clear, one or more of the following documents may be accepted as evidence:
+If the goods are readily identifiable and duty status is clear, HMRC may accept one or more of the following documents as evidence:

-If you’re regularly importing returned goods and presentation of the evidence at the time of import is difficult for you, alternative arrangements may be offered.
+If you’re regularly importing returned goods and presentation of the evidence at the time of import is difficult for you, HMRC may be able to offer alternative arrangements.

 Goods imported in baggage